davebenson/doom4-walkthrough/README.md

 # Mission 6:  Kadingir Sanctum "Into the Fire"

+Notes on Combat Challenges:
+* Dead Man Stalking: these guys can be easy to miss.
+* Momentum Swing: fairly easy if you use all the powerups (just don't "save" them for too long).
+* Sweep the Leg: there's not a huge number of these guys in convenient locations, and the glory kill is a bit hard to execute anyways.
+Don't miss any opportunities!

 ## Mission 6: Fight: To get the Yellow Skull
 Because there are no Checkpoints, this sequence of fights is gathered together.